Syrian Revolutionary Left Current: Action

-Armed wing: People's Liberation Faction
+Armed Wing

 Armed members of the Revolutionary Left Current operating in Syria announced themselves in January 2014.
 On 18 March 2014, three armed and masked militants announced the formation of the People's Liberation Faction as part of the Syrian Revolutionary Left Current.
+The RLC announced the establishment of the “People Liberation Faction” to coincide with the third anniversary of the Syrian uprising.
+The faction participated in the armed struggles against the Assad regime and “reactionary counter-revolutionary” Islamist forces.
 Fighters of the group were armed with Kalashnikov rifles, PK machine guns, and RPG-7s.
 The group also used a technical, a mortar, and a DShK heavy machine gun.
 It cooperated with several local Free Syrian Army-affiliated groups.

+To them, militarization was a response to violent repression by the Assad regime and armed struggle is a means of defending civilians and revolutionary activists.
+In March 2014, they released a statement emphasizing continued participation in nonviolent forms of mass struggle and called for international solidarity with revolutionary and left-wing movements in Syria.

+The organization's secretary general, Ghayath Naisse identifies a dual approach to overthrow the Assad regime.
+It includes peaceful demonstrations as well as armed resistance.
+Between 2011-2013 RLC aligned itself to the Free Syrian Army which was the primary group involved in armed struggle.

 On 12 April 2014, a unit in the group attempted to redeploy fighters from the Hama Governorate to support other rebel groups in the Battle of Aleppo, when they were stopped at an al-Nusra Front checkpoint.
 Clashes then ensued and 3 fighters from the People's Liberation Faction were killed.

 Fighters of the group redeployed to Kobanî in order to reinforce the city against an ISIL offensive in September 2014.

 In late 2014, due to persecution by "counter-revolutionary forces", the People's Liberation Faction largely suspended its activities in Syria.
 It officially announced its dissolution on 26 January 2015.